Walking across the country to raise awareness for mental health

 Williams talks to people along the way.
 He said while he doesn’t know when he will be done walking, each step matters.

-“Till I get to Jacksonville Florid.
+“Till I get to Jacksonville Florida.
 Like I said, Kansas, I think, is like my halfway point, so now I have the other half,” said Williams.

 Williams said though Kansas has been really hot, he has been enjoying his time here.
 He will be spending a few days in the Wichita area before continuing his walk all the way to Florida.